 The Problem of Great Creative Brief

 Developing a collaborative tool for creative project management, we at Approval Studio conducted a survey among creative industry managers from around the world.
 The purpose was to identify the reasons why graphic design projects fail.
-Having analyzed all the replies, we discovered most of the problems appear at the stage of the briefing.
+Having analyzed all the replies, we discovered most of the problems appear at the stage of the creative briefing – one of the key elements of a design project.
 Here are the most wide-spread formulations:

 - Lack of clarity in what is expected or scope of creep.

-- Lack of specificity and clarity.
+- Lack of specificity and clarity with key messages.
 Agencies need to ask clarifying questions to root out what’s behind a client’s concern or issue.

 - Not gathering enough background information.

 Experienced creative directors know the following simple truths:

 - According to the CEO from 72andSunny John Boiler, “A brief is a great starting point and after that, it keeps changing’’.
 The brief can never be complete and full.
-This is the definition of creative work – the process of the invention that never ends.
+This is the definition of creative process – the process of the invention that never ends.
 And in such a case it is a work with uncertainty”.

 - The client should be asked the questions, the answers to which will help, at least, to begin the problem studying.
 David Rockwell – CEO Rockwell Group stated – stated, “Brief is a communication tool from the client and developed with a client”.
 According to the results of the first insights, the creative director should increase the understanding of the project and the task during the invention of the design.

-What for do we need a creative brief?
+What for do we need a good creative brief?